Teachers union sues over Trump administration's deadline to end school diversity programs

 “This letter radically upends and re-writes otherwise well-established jurisprudence,” the lawsuit said.
 “No federal law prevents teaching about race and race-related topics, and the Supreme Court has not banned efforts to advance diversity, equity, and inclusion in education.”

-The memo, formally known as a Dear Colleague Letter, orders schools and universities to stop any practice that treats people differently because of their race.
+The memo, formally known as a Dear Colleague Letter, orders schools and universities to stop any practice that treats people differently because of their race, giving a deadline of this Friday.
 As a justification, it cites a Supreme Court decision banning the use of race in college admissions, saying the ruling applies more broadly to all federally funded education.

+President Donald Trump’s administration is aiming to end what the memo described as widespread discrimination in education, often against white and Asian American students.

+At stake is a sweeping expansion of the Supreme Court ruling, which focused on college admissions policies that considered race as a factor when admitting students.
+In the Feb.
+14 memo, the Education Department said it interprets the ruling to apply to admissions, hiring, financial aid, graduation ceremonies and “all other aspects of student, academic and campus life.”

 The Associated Press’ education coverage receives financial support from multiple private foundations.
 AP is solely responsible for all content.
 Find AP’s standards for working with philanthropies, a list of supporters and funded coverage areas at AP.org.